dimi309/small3d/README.md

 ## small3d on mobile

-You can build small3d for mobile platforms by executing either `build-android` or `build-ios` from the main directory.
+You can build small3d for mobile platforms by executing either `build-android` or `build-ios` from the scripts directory.
 One sample game, [Avoid the Bug](https://github.com/dimi309/small3d-samples/tree/master/avoidthebug) has been ported to both [Android](https://github.com/dimi309/small3d-samples/tree/master/avoidthebug-android) and [iOS](https://github.com/dimi309/small3d-samples/tree/master/avoidthebug-ios).
 I use these projects as a basis for mobile development.
 Note that, while with